 ACID Properties of DBMS Explained with Examples

-ACID Properties in DBMS
+What are the ACID Properties in DBMS

 The ACID properties in a Database Management System (DBMS) are essential rules that help keep data safe and reliable during transactions.
 ACID stands for Atomicity, Consistency, Isolation, and Durability.
 These properties ensure that each transaction is completed fully or not at all (Atomicity), keeps data accurate and stable (Consistency), prevents transactions from interfering with each other (Isolation), and saves data permanently even after unexpected issues (Durability).
 Together, ACID properties make databases trustworthy and secure, allowing smooth data management.

-ACID Properties of Database
+ACID Properties of a Relational Database with Examples

 The ACID properties are four rules that databases follow to keep data accurate, safe, and reliable: